 A rinse and spin issue

-If you get excess foam on your rinse and spin, then it could be caused by a partial blockage of your system.
+If you get excess foam on your rinse and spin, then it could be caused by washing machine problems, like a partial blockage of your system.
 This is quite rare, as it needs the blockage to be large enough to restrict flow out of the drum, but small enough that water can still flow out.
 In this case, suds will be present, but there shouldn’t be too much.